willidad/wk-charts/tasks.md

 Fix: 4a9f6ab Bar w Reverse Y Axis Legend: enter / exit animations start / end at wrong target enter / exit animations on reverse charts do not work correctly                                                                                                  -> animate to/from wrong target
 Fix: 66577ab Bar Axis New: looks like enter / exit animations do not honor paddings / charts w global key axis ignore padding definition
 Fix: d02ee2b Custom Template does not work
+Fix:  Line Ordinal Marker Bug: Line does not interpolate correctly when exit

 Features Implemented